-For dinner, I ate at Ocmulgee Brewpub, also known for their burgers.
-This time, though, I opted for their club sandwich and a mound of fries.
+For dinner, I ate at Ocmulgee Brewpub, also known for burgers.
+This time, though, I opted for a club sandwich and mound of fries.

-During my weekend, I stayed at the Hilton Garden Inn Macon/Mercer University.
-This hotel, right on the Mercer University campus, came with free breakfast and was the perfect distance from Downtown Macon.
+During your stay in Macon, indulge in a convenient and comfortable stay at the Hilton Garden Inn Macon/Mercer University.
+This hotel, located right on the Mercer University campus, provides free breakfast and is just the right distance from Downtown Macon.

-The Cannonball House was first on my list for the day.
-This 1853 townhouse is named for the cannonball damage it sustained during the Civil War.
-The house is also home to furniture from the Founders’ parlors of the Alpha Delta Pi and Phi Mu sororities, which were founded at Wesleyan College just across town.
+Take a step back in time and visit the Cannonball House, a townhouse dating back to 1853.
+Named for the cannonball damage it sustained during the Civil War, this historic house also houses furniture from the Alpha Delta Pi and Phi Mu sororities, which were founded at Wesleyan College just across town.